compliance-framework/docs/docs/introduction/index.md

 ---
 sidebar_position: 2
-sidebar_label: What is Argus?
+sidebar_label: What is Compliance Framework?
 ---

-# What is Argus Cloud Compliance Framework?
+# What is Compliance Framework?

-# Argus
+# Compliance Framework

-Argus is an open-source cloud compliance framework crafted to streamline and automate compliance processes in a cloud environment.
-Its aim is to simplify compliance challenges and promote continuous collaboration within the community.
+Compliance Framework is an open-source project that aims to streamline and automate compliance processes in a cloud native way.
+Its aim is to simplify compliance challenges and promote continuous collaboration within the governance, risk and control (GRC) community.

 ---